scented-wiring/virtual-pet/README.md

 --- VIRTUAL PET ---

-A Tamagotchi-like programme that can be interacted with via your computer.
+A Tamagotchi-like programme created as an educational excercise.

 Author - Tom Hammersley